donejs/presentations/canjs-meetup/slides.md

 * Already using the modlet workflow.
 * Can share components throughout the company.
-* Useable in any module loader.
+* Usable in any module loader.

 --